 In March 2020, we acquired 100% of the share capital of Immetacyte for \$0.8 million in cash consideration and 5.6 million shares of common stock valued at \$0.58 per share.
 Pursuant to the purchase agreement, we are obligated to pay up to an aggregate of \$14.8 million upon the achievement of certain clinical, regulatory and commercial sales milestones.
 In connection with the acquisition, we terminated the Immetacyte license agreement and associated payment obligations.
 The transaction was accounted for as a business combination and we recognized a \$10.1 million intangible asset for the acquired IPR&D. We acquired Immetacyte primarily for this IPR&D, which is critical to achieve our objective of developing an innovative cell therapy pipeline of autologous TIL therapies for the treatment of patients with cancer, as well as the dedicated workforce of Immetacyte.
 Utilizing this IPR&D, we have optimized and scaled the manufacturing process and are advancing our lead TIL product candidate, ITIL-168, for the treatment of advanced melanoma.
-Based on the clinical results from a compassionate use program performed by Immetacyte at the Christie Hospital in Manchester, United Kingdom, with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process, we initiated a Phase 2 trial.
+Based on the clinical results from a compassionate use program performed by Immetacyte at the Christie Hospital in Manchester, United Kingdom, with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process, we plan to initiate a Phase 2 trial in the second half of 2021.

 Since inception, we have had significant operating losses.
-Our net loss was \$43.0 million and \$101.4 million for the three and nine months ended September 30, 2021, respectively.
-As of September 30, 2021, we had an accumulated deficit of \$146.4 million.
-As of September 30, 2021, we had cash, cash equivalents, restricted cash, and marketable securities of \$515.9 million, which consists of \$20.4 million in cash and cash equivalents, \$0.5 million in restricted cash, and \$495.0 million in marketable securities.
+Our net loss was \$23.1 million for three months ended March 31, 2021.
+As of March 31, 2021, we had an accumulated deficit of \$68.1 million.
+As of March 31, 2021, we had \$609.6 million in cash and cash equivalents.
 We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses, general and administrative expenses, and capital expenditures will continue to increase.